natcap/invest.users-guide/source/recreation.rst

 .. warning:: The recreation model requires a connection to the internet.

-The model uses an interface to input all required and optional data (see :ref:`rec-data-needs`), which are then sent to a server managed by the Natural Capital Project in California, where computations are performed.
+The model uses an interface to input all required and optional data (see :ref:`rec-data-needs`).
+The AOI shapefile is then sent to a server managed by the Natural Capital Project, where photo-user-day computations are performed.
 Consequently, this model requires a connection to the internet.
 The server outputs a vector polygon shapefile and .csv tables of results (described in :ref:`rec-interpreting-results`).
-The InVEST recreation model consists of two individual tools, which must be run consecutively:
+The model may be run with three configurations:

 #.
-The Initial tool, which computes photo-user-days (:math:`y_i`), coverages of predictors (:math:`x_{ip}`), and effects of predictors (:math:`\beta_p`).
+Get a map of visitation rates in your Area of Interest.
+Provide a "Workspace" and "Area of Interest", do not check "Compute Regression".
+Results include "pud_results.shp" and (:ref:`rec-interpreting-results`).
 #.
-The Scenario tool, which uses effects per predictor (:math:`\beta_p`) to estimate future visitation rates.
+Get a map of visitation rates and compute a regression with one set of predictors.
+Provide a "Workspace" and "Area of Interest", check "Compute Regression" and provide "Predictors Table" :ref:`rec-data-needs`.
+Results include "pud_results.shp", "regression_coefficients.shp", and "regression_coefficients.txt" (:ref:`rec-interpreting-results`).
+#.
+Estimate visitation rates for a Scenario.
+Provide a "Workspace" and "Area of Interest", check "Compute Regression" and provide "Predictors Table" and "Scenario Predictors Table" (:ref:`rec-data-needs`).
+Results include "pud_results.shp", "regression_coefficients.shp", "regression_coefficients.txt", and "scenario_results.shp" (:ref:`rec-interpreting-results`).

-The time required to run the Initial Tool varies depending on the extent of the AOI, the number grid cells, and the number and resolution of predictor layers.
-The Scenario Tool takes less time to run.
+The time required to run the model varies depending on the extent of the AOI, the number grid cells, and the number and resolution of predictor layers.
+We advise users to run the model first without computing a regression, and to start with a large cell size if gridding the AOI.

 Please note, the server performing the analysis also records the IP address of each user.